 supervisor whenever a request (with major opcode client

-and length client request length
+request opcode and length client request length,

 in 4-bytes units) from an untrusted client (identified by

-) is rejected by the internal server
+client) is rejected by the internal server

 policy.
 If the request is rejected because the access to some

-resource is denied, the resource
+resource is denied, the resource, resource

-fields are filled accordingly
+type and access mode fields are filled accordingly

 (the actual resource id and access mode are policy-defined, the